Covid 19 Delta outbreak: 145 new cases as Omicron variant causes concerns overseas - NZ Herald

 Fourteen per cent of hospitalised cases were people who were fully vaccinated.
 The vaccination status of the remaining seven per cent of cases isn't known.

 There have been 7975 people infected in the current community outbreak.
+Just over 6600 active contacts are being managed, with 70 per cent having returned at least one negative test.

+In Auckland, health staff are now supporting 3993 people to isolate at home, including 1078 cases.
+In Waikato, health staff are now supporting 128 cases to isolate at home.

+Of the 13 new cases in the Waikato, six are in Te Kūiti, three in Huntly, two in Hamilton, one in Te Kauwhata and one in Ōtorohanga.
+All are under investigation for links to previous cases.

 Today's update comes as the discovery of a new variant of concern in southern Africa prompts a number of countries to halt air travel from the region.